Scottish Lowland Meadow Seed Mix

-This is a meadow seed mix very typical of a type of species rich grassland in Scotland.
+This is a beautiful and diverse meadow seed mix very typical of a type of species rich grassland in Scotland.
 It will thrive in well-drained loamy soils in open sites.
 It contains 17 wildflower species, of which we've listed the major components below.

 Species making up over 4% of the mix are shown in bold.